EFForg/starttls-frontend/content/faq/downgrades.md

 #### STARTTLS Policy List

 The [STARTTLS Policy List's](/policy-list) aim is to decouple secure email from DNSSEC adoption with a stop-gap, intermediate solution to secure email delivery *today* rather than later.
-Once a protocol like MTA-STS starts to gain adoption, the list may optional indicate whether a domain supports MTA-STS, rather than the full policy of a domain.
+Once a protocol like MTA-STS starts to gain adoption, the list may optionally indicate whether a domain supports MTA-STS, rather than the full policy of a domain.